sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-process/send-pagerduty-alerts.md

   sensu-centos   check_cpu   check-cpu-usage OK: 4.17% CPU usage | cpu_idle=95.83, cpu_system=1.04, cpu_user=3.13, cpu_nice=0.00, cpu_iowait=0.00, cpu_irq=0.00, cpu_softirq=0.00, cpu_steal=0.00, cpu_guest=0.00, cpu_guestnice=0.00        0   false      2021-11-17 21:09:07 +0000 UTC   xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 {{< /code >}}

-The [web UI][11] Events page will also show that the `cpu_check` check is passing.
+The web UI Events page will also show that the `cpu_check` check is passing.

 ## Next steps

-You should now have a working set-up with a check and a pipeline that sends alerts to your PagerDuty account.
+You now have a working set-up with a check and a pipeline that sends alerts to your PagerDuty account.
 To share and reuse the check, handler, and pipeline like code, [save them to files][6] and start building a [monitoring as code repository][7].

+For handlers that use the Sensu PagerDuty Handler dynamic runtime asset (like the one you created in this guide), you can use an alternative method for [authenticating and routing alerts based on PagerDuty teams][17].
+To use this option, list the teams' PagerDuty API integration keys in the handler definition as environment variables or secrets or in the `/etc/default/sensu-backend` configuration file as environment variables.
+Then, add check or agent annotations to specify which PagerDuty teams should receive alerts based on check events.
+Sensu will look up the key in the handler definition or backend configuration file that corresponds to the team name in the check annotation to authenticate and send alerts.
-You can customize your PagerDuty handler with configuration options like [severity mapping][16], [PagerDuty team-based routing and authentication][17] via check and agent annotations, and [event-based templating][18].
+You can also customize your PagerDuty handler with configuration options like [severity mapping][16] and [event-based templating][18].

-Learn more about the [Sensu PagerDuty integration][14] and our curated, configurable [quick-start template][15] for incident management to integrate Sensu with your existing PagerDuty workflows.
+Learn more about the Sensu resources you used in this guide:

+- [Subscriptions][13]
+- [Handlers][9]
+- [Pipelines][20]
+- Built-in [is_incident][21] and [not_silenced][22] event filters

 [1]: https://support.pagerduty.com/docs/generating-api-keys#section-events-api-keys
 [2]: ../../observe-schedule/checks/
 [3]: ../../observe-schedule/monitor-server-resources/
-[4]: ../../../operations/deploy-sensu/install-sensu/
+[4]: ../../../operations/deploy-sensu/install-sensu/#install-the-sensu-backend
 [5]: ../../../plugins/assets/
 [6]: ../../../operations/monitoring-as-code/#build-as-you-go
 [7]: ../../../operations/monitoring-as-code/